syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 System.Collections.Generic.List<X509Certificate2> certificates = new System.Collections.Generic.List<X509Certificate2>();
 signature.AddExternalSigner(externalSignature, certificates, null);

-//Save the document to the stream.
+//Save a document to the stream.
 MemoryStream stream = new MemoryStream();
 loadedDocument.Save(stream);

-//Close the document.
+//Close a document.
 loadedDocument.Close(true);

 stream.Position = 0;

 //Save the stream into a PDF file.

 //The operation in save under Xamarin varies between Windows Phone, Android, and iOS platforms.
-Please refer to the PDF/Xamarin section for respective code samples.
+Please refer to the PDF or Xamarin section for respective code samples.

 if (Device.OS == TargetPlatform.WinPhone || Device.OS == TargetPlatform.Windows)
 {